ommudgal/agentic_ai/README.md

 # Agentic AI

-Agentic AI is a project focused on building autonomous, agent-based artificial intelligence systems.
-The goal is to create modular, extensible agents capable of reasoning, planning, and executing complex tasks.
+Agentic AI is a project focused on building autonomous, agent-based Question Generator.

 ## Features